Doist/bitmapist4/README.md

 the same week after registration, then one week after, then two weeks after the registration, etc.

-The first row represents the statistics for this week's cohort (users, registered only this week), and naturally, will contain only one row: users, active this week.
+By default the table displays 20 rows.

-The second row represents the same statistics for users, registered last week.
-It will have two rows: the number of users, active during the registration week and the number of users active one week after the registration (that is, current week).
+The first row represents the statistics from cohort of users, registered 20 weeks ago.
+The second row represents the same statistics for users, registered 19 week ago, and so on until finally the latest row shows users registered this week.
+Naturally, the last row will contain only one cell, the number of users that were registered this week AND were active this week as well.

 Then you may render it yourself to HTML, or export to Pandas dataframe